fsbs/aiocurl/README.md

 await handle.perform()
 ```

-**Note: currently this requires a patched version of PycURL!**

 How?
 ----

-Using libcurl's [socket\_action interface](https://everything.curl.dev/libcurl/drive/multi-socket) to let asyncio's event loop do all the work of [waiting for I/O](https://curl.se/libcurl/c/CURLMOPT_SOCKETFUNCTION.html) and [scheduling of timeouts](https://curl.se/libcurl/c/CURLMOPT_TIMERFUNCTION.html).
+Using libcurl's [socket interface](https://everything.curl.dev/libcurl/drive/multi-socket) to let asyncio's event loop do all the work of [waiting for I/O](https://curl.se/libcurl/c/CURLMOPT_SOCKETFUNCTION.html) and [scheduling of timeouts](https://curl.se/libcurl/c/CURLMOPT_TIMERFUNCTION.html).

 > multi\_socket supports multiple parallel transfers — all done in the same single thread — and have been used to run several tens of thousands of transfers in a single application.
 It is usually the API that makes the most sense if you do a large number (>100 or so) of parallel transfers.
 >